 “I don't really know, from all over I guess…”

 If you have a local source for quality meat, it's best to support your local farmer, but if not, ordering safe, healthy meat is a great option.
-I also get things from them that my local farmer doesn't have, like Beef Tallow Shortening to make healthy french fries!
-(Just don't overheat the oil.)
-I'm also going to try (get this) Braunsweiger…yes, liver AND “head cheese” – sounds icky, I know, but if it actually tastes good (or at least OK), it's a great way to get more organ meats into our diets.
-(I'll let you know how it goes.)
+I also get things from them that my local farmer doesn't have, like beef tallow to make the best fries ever!

 - The Amazing Benefits of Grass-fed Meats from Mother Earth News

 - Mother Earth News: “Omega-3 fatty acids are another vital nutrient that’s diminished by a feedlot diet.
 Calves start losing their stores of omega-3s as soon as they start eating grain.
 By the time they’re ready for market, very little of this heart-healthy fat remains.
 Conjugated linoleic acid (CLA) is a fat that appears to be a potent cancer fighter.
 CLA is higher in grazing animals than in feedlot animals.
 The longer the animals graze, according to a study published by the Journal of Animal Science, the higher the CLA content of their meat.”